What is the Right Dog Food for GSP?

 For instance, if he’s always running around, likes hunting escapades, or wouldn’t miss a walk with you, he needs food for energetic and active dogs to keep him up and about.
 For such foods, check the container labels for “Energy” or “Active”.
 Also, if your dog has been recently sick /stressed or would require an energy boost over winter, this food will be best for him.

-On the other hand, if your German Shorthaired Pointer loves “lazing” around his GSP bed or a favorite spot of the coach, get him a “Normal”, “Light”, or “Standard” food, to avoid gaining too much weight.
+On the other hand, if your German Shorthaired Pointer loves “lazing” around his GSP bed or a favourite spot of the coach, get him a “Normal”, “Light”, or “Standard” food, to avoid gaining too much weight.
 It’s also a good way of ensuring he stays in shape.

 Classes of Dry Dog Food (based on quality and nutrient content)